zopefoundation/zope.app.authentication/README.txt

   True

 Normally, we provide subscribers to these events that add additional information to the principal.
-For examples, we'll add one that sets the title:
+For example, we'll add one that sets the title:

   >>> def add_info(event):